flipperdevices/flipperzero-firmware/flipsignal/README.md

 ## Installation
 You need to copy your Sub-GHz files into your `SD Card/subghz` folder.

 You need to copy your `flipboard.ir` file into your `SD Card/infrared` folder.
-The `name:` field should be `Flip1`, `Flip2`, `Flip3` & `Flip4` for the 4 actions.
+The `name:` field should be `Flip1`, `Flip2`, `Flip4` & `Flip8` for the 4 actions!!!
 The actions are case-sensitive; so they must start with a capital F and then lowercase the remaining letters.
 If the file is not created or no matching name exists, then a fallback file of `SD Card/infrared/assets/tv.ir` will be used along with default names (Power, Mute, Ch_prev and Ch_next).

 - Action 1 will run `Flip1.sub` and then send IR signal `Flip1`.
 If IR signal does not exist, it will send IR TV signal "Power".
 - Action 2 will run `Flip2.sub` and then send IR signal `Flip2`.
 If IR signal does not exist, it will send IR TV signal "Mute".
-- Action 3 will run `Flip3.sub` and then send IR signal `Flip3`.
+- Action 4 will run `Flip4.sub` and then send IR signal `Flip4`.
 If IR signal does not exist, it will send IR TV signal "Ch_prev".
-- Action 4 will run `Flip4.sub` and then send IR signal `Flip4`.
+- Action 8 will run `Flip8.sub` and then send IR signal `Flip8`.
 If IR signal does not exist, it will send IR TV signal "Ch_next".

 ## Updates
+- V3.0 : Renamed files AGAIN.  :(   `Flip1.sub`, `Flip2.sub`, `Flip4.sub`, `Flip8.sub` and the IR entries to `Flip1`, `Flip2`, `Flip4`, `Flip8`.
 - V2.0 (was called v1.1): Flipper keyboard doesn't have a dash, so renamed the files to `Flip1.sub`, `Flip2.sub`, `Flip3.sub`, `Flip4.sub` and the IR entries to `Flip1`, `Flip2`, `Flip3`, `Flip4`.